Submissions

 In case there are six or more than six authors of a publication, then authors may use the family name of the first author followed by et al. (year of the publication) in all citations.

-All references should be arranged first alphabetically and then further sorted in reverse chronological order, i.e. the latest first.
+All references should be arranged alphabetically and then sorted in reverse chronological order (i.e., latest first).
+Please use APA 7th Edition formatting and ensure consistency throughout.

 Illustrations: